dgaydukov/cert-aws/files/sa.md

 Yet some features of mysql/postgres are not supported in aurora (like MyISAM storage engine).
 It runs 5x faster than mysql and 3x faster than postgres.
 And cost 1/10 of similar solution.
 It replicates 6  copy of itself in at least 3 AZ (2 copies in each az) - so it's highly available.
-Buckups and failover are done automatically.
+Backups and failover are done automatically.
 Self-healing storage - blocks are constantly checked and restored.
 Aurora serverlsess - cheap version of aurora, pay only for what you use (aurora start up/down, scale up/down automatically base on your load).
 You have 2 options to migrate to aurora
 * use `mysqldump/pg_dump`, export data from mysql/postgres, and import it into aurora
 * use RDS DB Snapshot migration
 Min storage is 10GB, incrementing by 10GB up to 64TB.
-There are 2 types of replica
+There are 2 types of replica:
 * aurora replica - aurora native same-region replica
 * mysql replica - cross-region replica based on mysql binlog Parallel Query - ability to distribute computational load across multiple instances.
+You can call lambda from function & stored procedures for MySql Aurora:
+* add iam role to allow db cluster to access lambda
+* configure cluster to allow outbound connections to Lambda.
+This depends from your network config:
+    * public cluster - it can access lambda through the internet - so no additional config required
+    * private cluster - you have to add NAT gateway or lambda vpc endpoint so your cluster in private subnet can access lambda
+You can also use s3 form MySql Aurora and you have to configure access to s3 same way as for lambda.

 ###### CloudTrail
 CT - service that logs activity of your aws account (who made request, what params were passed, when and so on..).
 It's useful for compliance, when you need to ensure that only certain rules has ever been applied.